 Docker is a leading container technology.
-Learning with us how to use it effectively will boost your career a great deal.
+Learning with us how to use it effectively will boost your career and possibilities a great deal.

 The goal of this course is to give you practical knowledge about Docker usage and infrastructure.
 You will learn how to build and run your own Docker servers and images and how to build your own data center with Docker native clustering technology, Swarm.